civilblur/youlag/README.md

 ## Features

 - ⭐ **Optimized for Video Viewing**
-  - Browse your YouTube, Invidious, Piped RSS subscriptions with ease.
+  - Browse YouTube RSS subscriptions a video-tailored inferface
-  - Clean, familiar video platform layout.
-  - Fullscreen viewing for videos and articles.
+  - Fullscreen viewing for videos and articles
-  - Quickly exit videos with `Esc` key.
+  - Exit videos with `Esc` key
-  - Switch video source between "YouTube" and "Invidious".
+  - Switch between YouTube and Invidious playback source
-  - Dark mode.
+  - Dark mode
+- ⚙️ Customization
+  - Apply the video interface to selected categories, to exclude article feeds
+  - Option to rename "Favorites → Watch Later", "Tags → Playlists"
 - 🖥️ **Desktop & Mobile**
-  - Reponsive design.
-  - Redesigned menus for better one-handed navigation.
+  - Mobile friendly, better one-handed navigation
-  - Improved readability and legibility across devices.
+  - Improved readability and legibility
 - 📺 **Features Offered by FreshRSS:**
-  - Subscribe to YouTube creators without an account.
+  - Subscribe to YouTube creators without an account

 ### Planned
 - [x] Minimize video, for background playback while browsing.
 - [ ] Local video queue, but without autoplay due to CORS limitation.
 - [x] Clickable links in video descriptions.
 - [x] Convert to an actual FreshRSS extension, with options for customizing the view and features.
-- [ ] Ability to specify which category to apply the video grid on, with the intention to only affect video feeds.
+- [x] Ability to specify which category to apply the video grid on, with the intention to only affect video feeds.

 ## Install